Who We Are:

 Prior to attending Logan University, Dr. Heafner completed her undergraduate studies at Illinois College focusing on pre-medical sciences and earning her Bacholar of Science.

 As a student at Logan, Dr. K excelled academically and clinically and was awarded the clinic achievement award.
-Dr. Heafner interned at Paraquad 5240 Oakland Ave, St. Louis, Missour working and at 5422 Southfield Center, St. Louis, Missouri where she learned how to effectively diagnose and treat patients suffering from a variety of musculoskeletal conditions while sharpening her manual adjusting techniques.
+Dr. Heafner interned at Paraquad 5240 Oakland Ave, St. Louis, Missouri and worked at 5422 Southfield Center, St. Louis, Missouri.
+There she learned how to effectively diagnose and treat patients suffering from a variety of musculoskeletal conditions while sharpening her manual adjusting techniques.
 In addition, Dr. Heafner volunteered as an intern at the St. Louis Veteran's Administration Medical Center and St. Patrick's Center where she provided quality chiropractic care for veterans and those less fortunate in the community.
 She has experience in sport medicine and corrective care with rehabilitation.

 Khaled R. Hassan, MD